mk3638432/supreme-group-frontend/README.md

 ## Getting Started

-# 🚗 Supreme Group – Frontend Clone
+# 🚗 Supreme Group – Frontend Task

 A pixel-perfect, responsive clone of the Supreme Group homepage using **Next.js 15 App Router**, **Tailwind CSS**, and **Framer Motion**.
 It features a background MP4 video, scroll animations, and responsive layout.